ondemandenv/total-ctl/README.md

 2.  **Deployment (The Level 2 Model)**: The workflow passes this unique name (`env=feature-new-recommendation-engine`) to your CDK application.
 The CDK code uses this key to synthesize and deploy a **brand new, fully isolated stack of AWS resources** (APIs, databases, etc.), all named with the `feature-new-recommendation-engine` suffix.

-Within minutes, a complete, ephemeral environment is created and ready.
+Within minutes, a complete, on-demand environment is created and ready.

 #### Step 3: Measurement & Discovery (The Feedback Loop)